Hurricane Helene: Meteorological history

 After remaining steady in intensity for a while due to its broad size and some entrainment of drier air to its west, Helene rebounded on the morning of September 26.
 Aided by low mid-level wind shear, high relative humidity, and sea surface temperatures exceeding 30 C near the Loop Current, the system began to rapidly intensify.
 An increasingly defined eye developed, and Helene reached Category 2 intensity at 12:00 UTC.
 By 18:00 UTC, Helene strengthened to a Category 3 major hurricane, with sustained winds up to 120 mph.
 At 00:00 UTC on September 27, the hurricane attained its peak intensity with maximum sustained winds of 140 mph (220 km/h) and a minimum barometric pressure of 939 mbar.
 Retaining this intensity, it made landfall about 10 mi west-southwest of Perry, Florida at 3:10 UTC, becoming the strongest hurricane to strike Florida's Big Bend region since records began in 1900.
 Rapid weakening occurred as the storm tracked inland, and it weakened to a Category 2 hurricane at 5:00 UTC shortly after crossing into Georgia.
 Weakening further, it became a tropical storm over east central Georgia at 9:00 UTC.
 Helene transitioned to a post-tropical cyclone at 18:00 UTC by September 27 in southern Kentucky, with the system losing deep convection and merging with a cut-off low to its west.
 After executing a slow-cyclonic loop, remnants of Helene dissipated at 18:00 UTC on September 28 over north-central Tennessee.

+As Helene moved north into the Southern Appalachian Mountains, the storm would encounter the terrain of the Blue Ridge and Black Mountains.
+As it passed through, there was a significant and noticeable amplifying of rainfall, as well as a rapid increase in cooling, condensation and precipitation in the region.